AmitDoanias/Jones/README.md

 ## Description
 a bit about the task - was built in a few hours
+■ Save new order
-Adding a new order, get orders from last day.
+■ Get all orders from the last day

 #### Technologies